dsibilly/yewdar/backgrounds.md

 ### Cthene

-There is no nation-state in the wastes, per-se.
-The territory is nominally Kulturian by right of conquest, but they exercise no authority nor enforce any laws there.
-An expansive desert badland, the Cthene Wastes are home to nomadic bands of Drakon, archaeologists in study, and ne'er-do-wells seeking to avoid civilization's attention.
+There is no nation-state in the wastes, per-se, but the Cthene Wastes are home to nomadic bands of Drakon, archaeologists in study, and ne'er-do-wells seeking to avoid civilization's attention.
+The expansive desert territory is nominally Kulturian by right of conquest, but they exercise no authority nor enforce any laws there.

 | 1d6 Roll | Background | Focus |
 | :---: | :---: | :---: |